-Gahler, of Austin, Texas-based Gahler Financial, adds that most tax-advantaged accounts, such as IRAs, do not allow investors to access funds prior to the age of 59 1/2 without a 10 percent penalty.
+Gahler, of Austin, Texas-based Gahler Financial, adds that most tax-advantaged accounts, such as IRAs, do not allow investors to access funds prior to the age of 59 ½ without a 10% penalty.

 The Internal Revenue Service has outlined three ways to calculate the SEPP amount, Olesen said.
 Each is based on the investor’s age and either the interest rates or Required Minimum Distribution tables.

-Other ways which allow investors to access funds from tax-advantaged accounts, such as IRAs, prior to the age of 59 1/2 without a 10 percent penalty include:
+Other ways which allow investors to access funds from tax-advantaged accounts, such as IRAs, prior to the age of 59 ½ without a 10% penalty include:

-- Distributions to the extent the individual’s unreimbursed medical expenses exceed 10 percent of his adjusted gross income
+- Distributions to the extent the individual’s unreimbursed medical expenses exceed 7.5% of adjusted gross income (AGI).

 - Qualified higher education expenses of the taxpayer, spouse, child or grandchild